This post provides access to and details about a Google Jamboard with scaffolded background to support multi-digit subtraction with regrouping.

 The difficulty in learning math is that it is often taught out of context, like a secret code.
 In contrast, a major emphasis in reading is comprehension through meaning, such as activating prior knowledge (see below).

-In fact, math absolutely can and, in my view, should be taught by activating prior knowledge.
-My approach is to work from where the student is and move towards the “mathy” way of doing a problem.
+In fact, math absolutely can be taught by activating prior knowledge.
+An approach is to work from where the student is and move towards the “mathy” way of doing a problem.

 Without meaning, students are mindlessly following steps, not closer to making sense of the aspects of the world that involve numbers.